kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

       ></orbit-prompt>
       <orbit-prompt
-        question="Why is improving decision making a big issue?" answer="If key actors — such as politicians, private and third sector leaders, or grantmakers at funding bodies — were generally better at making decisions, society would be in a better position to deal with a whole range of future global problems, whatever they turn out to be."
+        question="Why is improving decision making a big issue?" answer="If key actors were generally better at making decisions, society would be in a better position to deal with future global problems."
       ></orbit-prompt>
     </orbit-reviewarea>